mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 `https://api.mediacloud.org/api/v2/topics/1/stories/list?link_id=789123`

-When the system has reached the end of the results, it will return an empty list and a null 'next' link_id.
+When the system has reached the end of the results, it will return an empty list and a null 'next' *link_id*.

-link_ids are persistent — they can be safely used to refer to a given result forever (for instance, as an identifier for a link shortener).
+*link_ids* are persistent — they can be safely used to refer to a given result forever (for instance, as an identifier for a link shortener).

 ## Examples